NetworkNinja111/ansible-cisco-network-automation/README.md

+# Ansible Network Automation for Cisco Devices
+**A Beginner's Guide to Network Automation with Ansible and Cisco**

+---

+**🚧 Project Status: In Progress 🚧**

+> **Note:** This project is currently under active development.
+The full project structure, playbooks, and other files are being worked on and will be added soon.
+Please check back for updates!

+---

+## Overview
+This project is designed as a practical guide to help network engineers, especially beginners, dive into network automation using Ansible for Cisco devices. ...

 # ansible-cisco-network-automation
 A beginner’s guide to automating Cisco network device configurations with Ansible, featuring step-by-step playbook setups, device inventory creation, and practical examples to streamline workflows and reduce configuration errors for network engineers